 The bed bugs are small, oval, and white; they have only 1/16th of an inch.
 The eggs are laid in crevices, making them incredibly difficult to spot.

-You need to have a flashlight or a magnifying glass to inspect the infestation.
+It would help if you had a flashlight or a magnifying glass to inspect the infestation.

-It can be difficult to find eggs and exoskeleton without them although it’s hard to find an egg in the day when they are hiding, but sometimes it more comfortable to look.
+It can be difficult to find eggs and exoskeleton without them, although it’s hard to find an egg in the day when they are hiding, but sometimes it more comfortable to look.

 The direct sunlight flooding in your room will aid your search.